vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 ### Pre-filtering with exact search fallback
 Pre-filtering is the default evaluation strategy, and this example shows the default settings.
 This combination will never consider *post-filtering*, only *pre-filtering*.
-Developers can tune the `approximate-threshold` to optimize serving performance.
+Developers can tune the `approximate-threshold` to optimize the sweet spot threshold for falling back to exact search.
 <pre>
 rank-profile pre-filtering-with-fallback {
   post-filter-threshold: 1.0